zackees/keyvalue_sqlite/README.md

 This datastructure is not going to win any performance races, but it is super simple to use with just a few lines of code.
-This is a great option for one of those small web apps which doesn't have enough load to justify mysql or postgres, or a file that will be used by multiple processes, or to store a file that can't be corrupted during a power failure.
+This is a great option for one of those small web apps which doesn't have enough load to justify mysql or postgres or redis, or a file that will be used by multiple processes, or to store a file that can't be corrupted during a power failure.